-- We needed involvement of C-level to motivate the intrapreneurs.
+- We needed involvement at the C-level to motivate the intrapreneurs.

 - The fast evolution of the corporate startup would change the selection criteria during the recruitment.

-What we did: We spread ‘mysterious posters’ all across the SD-building with a message would mostly attract people with a intrapreneurial mind/skill-set. (credits to Sir Ernest Shackleton to inspire us with his successful Antarctica campaign.)
+What we did: We put up ‘mysterious posters’ throughout the SD-building with a message that would mostly attract people with an intrapreneurial mind/skill-set. (credits to Sir Ernest Shackleton to inspire us with his successful Antarctica campaign.)